 Implied Volatility and Other Financial Products

-Implied volatility impacts the prices of financial instruments other than options.
+Implied volatility can also impact the prices of financial instruments other than options.
 One such instrument is the interest rate cap, a product aimed at limiting the increases in interest charged by variable-rate credit products.

 For example, homeowners might purchase an interest rate cap to limit the risks associated with their variable-rate mortgages and adjustable-rate mortgage (ARM) loans.
-Implied volatility is a major factor in the prices that people pay for those caps.
+Implied volatility may be a consideration in the prices that borrowers may pay for those interest rate caps.

 How Is Implied Volatility Calculated?

-There are two implied volatility formulas that investors typically use.
+There are two implied volatility formulas that some investors typically use to estimate fair option pricing based on market conditions.

 Black-Scholes Model

 One of the most widely used methods of calculating implied volatility is the Black-Scholes Model.
-Sometimes known as the Black-Scholes-Merton model, the Black-Scholes model is named for three economists who developed the model in 1973.
+Sometimes known as the Black-Scholes-Merton model, the Black-Scholes model is named for three economists who published the model in a journal in 1973.

-It is a complex mathematical equation investors use as a way of projecting the price changes over time for financial instruments, including stocks, futures contracts, and options contracts.
-Investors use the Black-Scholes Model to forecast different securities and financial derivatives.
+It can be a complex mathematical equation investors use to project potential price changes over time for financial instruments, including stocks, futures contracts, and options contracts.
+Investors use the Black-Scholes Model to estimate the value of different securities and financial derivatives.
 When used to price options, it uses the following factors:

 • Current stock price